85°, New York City, NY

 Over the years, the Camp became a classroom where George Augustus could pass down lessons, stories, tricks, and trades — Swimming, fishing, water skiing, and general carpentry were opportunities to sharpen your intelligence and test your courage.

-Many generations of Cuttings have experienced the Camp.
-Here’s a description of my how my Dad, Robert Jr., spent his summers, as told by his cousin George Jr.:
+Many generations of Cuttings experienced the Camp.
+Here’s a description of my how my Dad, spent his summers, told by his cousin George:

 Fishing class took place in an aluminum rowboat and took hours in full sun.
 I thought Robert was going to melt.
 But he learned how to bait his hook, row a boat, troll, unhook a fish, prepare fish for cooking and cook fish over an open fire.
 Most importantly he learned patience.